andrewhao/beautiful-systems-with-phoenix-contexts-talk/slides.md

 what defines our domain boundaries.
 Every software system generally serves to fulfill its purpose in a certain operational category.

-Here at VehiclePro, we focus on used car sales.
+Here at AutoMaxx, we focus on used car sales.
 If we aren't selling used cars, this company has really lost sight of its long term vision!

 ---